 FSA (Flexible Spending Account) - An FSA is often set up through an employer plan.
-It lets you set aside pre-tax money for common medical costs and dependent care.
-FSA funds must be used by the end of the term-year.
-It will be sent back to the employer if you don't use it.
+It lets you set aside pretax money for common medical costs and dependent care.
+FSA funds must be used by the end of the term year.
+They will be sent back to the employer if you don't use them.
 Check with your employer's Human Resources team.
 They can provide a list of FSA-qualified costs that you can purchase directly or be reimbursed for.
 A few common FSA-qualified costs include: